apache/mxnet/docs/api/clojure/ndarray.md

 ## NDArray Operations

-We provide some basic ndarray operations, like arithmetic and slice operations.
+There are some basic NDArray operations, like arithmetic and slice operations.

 ### Arithmetic Operations